Belize Natural Hazards and Disaster Risk Assessment for Improved Road Management Phase II

 Furthermore, hazard and risk have not been adequately incorporated into road designs and this, coupled with inadequate preventive maintenance and rehabilitation, results in unsafe road conditions during flooding events, and also exacerbates road closures periods.
 With 70 percent of the population living near primary and secondary road networks, flooding of one section of roadway can cut access and severely disrupt the flow of economic activities and response in post-disaster situations.
 The Government has therefore prioritized the transport sector in their medium-term investment planning, considering its vulnerability and socio-economic importance.

-The main objective of this ACP-EU NDRR project is to support Belize in the better management of road infrastructure assets through building institutional capacity with the aim of reducing disaster and climate risk vulnerability in Belize.
+The main objective of this ACP-EU NDRR project is to support Belize in improving its management of road infrastructure assets by building institutional capacities with the aim of reducing disaster and climate risk vulnerability in Belize.

 - Component 1: Identifying best practices in road asset management.
 The objective of this activity is to produce a comprehensive analysis on existing road maintenance procedures.